DIGITAL INTERACTIVE SERVICES

 Marketing analytics have been derived from marketing data for decades.
 Previously, large marketing analytics firms were sought after by large brands to perform analysis on data obtained over a period through print, radio, and television.
 The number of marketing channels, modes of consumption and delivery have exploded in the digital age, making it challenging for marketeers to provide accurate insights to companies and consumers.

 Marketing analytics was previously largely one-sided with companies using data to improve revenues while focusing on messaging and branding for a large consumer segment, typically a geographical or demographic segment.
 Analytics were reviewed for product performance over a multi-year period through long-term measurements and broad insights.
-The digital age marked by superior technology has shifted the focus of marketing analytics to personalised insights and almost real-time measurements.
+The digital age marked by superior technology has shifted the focus of customer and marketing analytics solutions to personalised insights and almost real-time measurements.

 Significant shifts in marketing analytics were caused by: